TrueBlocks/trueblocks-docker/CONFIGURE.md

 ## Configuring this docker image

 It's possible to config both the build process to create this docker image as well as how the TrueBlocks executable (called `chifra`) works internally.
-Both of these possibilities is described below.
+Both of these possibilities are described below.

 ### Configuring the build